 First thing is first, you need to get to Trat, which is the launching point to the islands.
 You can fly to Trat airport, drive if you have a car which will take about five hours, or take a minivan from Ekkamai.
 Then boats will depart Laem Ngop (Krom Luang pier) for Koh Mak.
 The boat takes less than one hour.
 Depending on the boat you hire, it will bring you to a different pier on Koh Mak.
 A songthaew will then pick up at the pier in Koh Mak and then bring you to your resort.
 If you need a driver to Trat from Bangkok (4-5 hours), connect with Tony, a great driver who speaks English who will drive you for 3800 Baht each way.

 A songthaew (price included) will then pick up at the pier in Koh Mak and then bring you to your resort.
 Door to door if you time everything well, the journey will take 6-8 hours.

 There is an ATM on the island next to the electric utlility.

 High season is from November through February.
 You can expect sun, heat, and very little rain.
 Summer rolls in with high temperatures in March and April.
 Next up is the rainy season, where you can either expect the occasional shower or non-stop torrential thunderstorms.
 Cross your fingers.
 As you can imagine, crowds are overflowing (before Covid) during high season and drop off considerably during the rainy season with lower prices.

 Traveling During Covid

 I traveled to Koh Mak in June (and follow up visits in September and February of 2021) as Thailand has opened up significantly.
-At the resort and the around the island, there was the occasional face mask in addition to the occasional bottle of hand sanitizer, but otherwise you would not realize there is a global epidemic.
+There was the occasional face mask in addition to the occasional bottle of hand sanitizer, but otherwise you would not realize there is a global epidemic.
 I traveled for a fourth time in April of 2023.
 The island was noticeably busier but not in a negative way.
 This is still a quiet and chill island.

 Visiting Koh Mak